 - Industrial Masonry Repair and Construction: This may involve refractory masons who handle things such as blast furnaces and rotary kilns.
 Yet, it can also mean the construction and repairing of factories and other industrial buildings.

 - Residential Masonry Construction and Repair: This type of work, as the name clearly indicates, involves the actual building and repairing of residences.
 It can involve decorative masonry work or the repair of fireplaces, parapets, and façades.
 Historic building restoration is one other aspect of this type of residential masonry repair.
 In this category, it is important to hire a company like Soumar Masonry Restoration.
 It has the expertise required to handle such a specialized job.

 Commercial, Residential and Industrial Masonry Repair and Construction

-If you live in a home, go to school or work in a factory, chances are that masons have been involved in its construction.
-When the structures exhibit any indication of masonry issues, you will find that the best person to repair it is a mason.
+If you live in a home, go to school, or work in a factory, chances are that masons have been involved in its construction.
+When the structures exhibit any indication of masonry issues, you will find that the best person to repair them is a mason.
 The use of concrete can be tricky.
-If brick, stone or other such material is cracking, or coming loose, it is time to call the experts before something more serious happens.
+If a brick, stone, or other such material is cracking or coming loose, it is time to call the experts before something more serious happens.
 This is true no matter the structure.
 Only professional and experienced masons, such as those at Soumar Masonry Restoration, can perform quality commercial, residential or industrial masonry repair work.